rdgozum/apache-log-parser/README.md

 # Apache-Log-Parser
 Author: Ryan Paul Gozum<br/><br/>
-This is a python script for parsing apache log and detecting anomalous client requests, particularly SQL Injection, Remote File Inclusion, and Web Shell using regular expression derived from known patterns.
+This is a python script for parsing apache log and detecting anomalous client requests, particularly SQL Injection, Remote File Inclusion, and Web Shell using regular expressions derived from known patterns.

 ## Developer Guide